Once-in-a-lifetime luxury hotel with truly regal villas, private pools and stunning sunset views on Phuket’s virgin northwest coast”

 Children are free up to 12 years old when sharing parents' room, whether in an existing or extra bed.

 Children (4-12 years)

 Ocean View Spa Pool Suites and Ocean View and Ocean Front Pool Villas take 1 extra bed, Two Bedroom Ocean Front Pool Villas can take 2 extra beds, and Private Residences take 2 adults plus 1 child per room.
 Some of the Ocean View Pool Rooms connect to the room next door too.
 All have bathtubs.
-The private residences have oodles of space for families and groups travelling together
+The Signature Villas and private residences have oodles of space for families and groups travelling together.

 English-speaking babysitting available by arrangement

 - Baby bedding